About Dr. Craig Baker,

 Heart Valve Surgeon

 Hello!
 My name is Dr. Craig Baker and I am a cardiac surgeon having graduated from Georgetown University in 1995.
 To date, I have performed approximately several thousand cardiac surgeries, of which 1,000 involved heart valve procedures.
-I regularly perform surgery at hospitals including Keck Hospital of USC, Huntington Memorial Hospital, and Los Angeles County Hospital.
+I regularly perform surgery at hospitals including USC Cardiac and Vascular Institute, Huntington Memorial Hospital, and Los Angeles County Hospital.
 Read more...